FC Dynamo Kyiv: Early history

-The next match played by Dynamo was on 17 July 1928 hosting another Dynamo from the port city of Odessa.
+The next match played by Dynamo was on 17 July 1928 hosting another Dynamo from the port city of Odesa.
+The match ended in draw 2:2.
+At the end of July Dynamo toured Belarus playing against the republican team of Belarus (1:5) and the districtal team of Gomel District (3:2).
+On 1 September 1928 Dynamo Kyiv was hosting the Dynamo's primary team from Moscow and were thrashed 2:6.
+It was then Dynamo Kyiv was led by a playing coach Vasyl Boiko whose role is indicated as an instructor-organizer.
+Later in October 1928 Dynamo Kyiv took part in its first official tournament the 1928 Kyiv city championship and won it.
+On 18 November 1928 Dynamo Kyiv overpowered the Kyiv's main football team of that period, Zheldor, 1:0.

 As the club gained more experience and played on a regular basis, it started to fill the stadium with spectators with both the club and football in general gaining popularity in Soviet Ukraine.

+On 14 September 1929 Dynamo Kyiv played its first international match against visiting workers' team from Deutsch-Wagram, Lower Austria and lost it 3:4.

 Its club stadium Dynamo opened on 12 June 1933, a year before the Soviet government turned the city into capital of the Soviet Ukraine.

 During the Soviet era, the club was one of the main rivals, and often the only rival, to football clubs from Moscow.
 Its ability to challenge the dominance of the Moscow clubs in Soviet football, and frequently defeat them to win the Soviet championship, was a matter of national pride for Ukraine.
 Leaders of the Ukrainian SSR unofficially regarded the club as their national team and provided it with generous support, making Dynamo a professional team of international importance.

 In 1936, the first Soviet Championship was played, and Dynamo Kyiv was one of the pioneers of the newly formed league.
 The club's early successes were however limited to a second-place finish in 1936 and third place in 1937.
 In the 1941 season, the club only played nine matches as World War II interrupted league play.